ROCm/Tensile/docs/src/cli-reference/tensile-create-library-cli.rst

 Required arguments
 -------------------

-Here is the list of required arguments for invoking the ``TensileCreateLibrary`` command.
+Here is the list of required arguments for invoking the ``TensileCreateLibrary`` command:

 .. list-table:: Required arguments
   :header-rows: 1